DennisSchulmeister/SynthExperiments/Puredata/Unicorn Wave/README.md

-This is by all means a true unicorn. 🦄 At its heart a wavetable synthesizer using band-limited wavetables (one per octave, similar in principle as the Korg DW-8000) combined with frequency modulation, additive synthesizes (up to 16 harmonics for carrier and modulator) and a but subtractive synthesis (some basic filters).
+This is by all means a true unicorn. 🦄 At its heart a wavetable synthesizer using band-limited wavetables (one per octave, similar in principle as the Korg DW-8000) combined with frequency modulation, additive synthesizes (up to 16 harmonics for carrier and modulator) and a sprinkle of subtractive synthesis (just some basic filters).

 That alone would only be half-way special.
 But this patch is really an exercise in applying clean code principles to Puredata and complexity of some of its